willieneis/bayesian-algorithm-execution/README.md

 ## Examples

-**[WIP]** More examples are in the process of being included.
+**[WIP]** More examples are in the process of being merged into this branch.
 Note that the following API and functionality may undergo changes, as this library is still in the early stages.

 First make sure this repo directory is on the PYTHONPATH, e.g. by running:
 ```bash